-Any supervisor who receives a report of discrimination or harassment shall immediately notify the appropriate Compliance Coordinator, and take any other steps required by IDEA.
+Any supervisor who receives a report of discrimination or harassment shall immediately notify respective Compliance Coordinator and take any other steps required by IPS.

 After receiving a report, the Compliance Coordinator shall determine whether the allegations, if proven, would constitute prohibited discrimination or harassment.
-If so, IDEA shall immediately authorize or undertake an investigation.
-If appropriate, IDEA shall promptly take interim action calculated to prevent prohibited conduct during the course of an investigation.
+If so, IPS shall immediately authorize or undertake an investigation.
+If appropriate, IPS shall promptly take interim action calculated to prevent prohibited conduct during the course of an investigation.

-The school's investigation may be conducted by the Compliance Coordinator or designee, or by a third party designated by IDEA, such as an attorney.
+The school's investigation may be conducted by the Compliance Coordinator or designee, or by a third party designated by IPS, such as an attorney.
 When appropriate, the principal or supervisor shall be involved in or informed of the investigation.